Roman Tales: Film adaptations

-Moravia's Racconti Romani has been adapted into film three times.
+Roman Tales has been adapted into film three times.
 The first, in 1954, in the film Too Bad She's Bad directed by Alessandro Blasetti with Sophia Loren and Marcello Mastroianni, adapting the story, Fanatico.
-Moravia's stories were used again in 1955 under director Gianni Franciolini starring Totò, Vittorio De Sica, and Giovanna Ralli, entitled Racconti Romani.
-A third film, La giornata balorda, filmed in 1960 and directed by Mauro Bolognini, also borrowed from Moravia's stories.
+Moravia's stories were used again in 1955 under director Gianni Franciolini starring Totò, Vittorio De Sica, and Giovanna Ralli, entitled Roman Tales.
+A third film, From a Roman Balcony, filmed in 1960 and directed by Mauro Bolognini, also borrowed from Moravia's stories.

 Criticism and interpretation

-Below is a list of invaluable sources about Moravia's Racconti Romani—all are in Italian unless otherwise noted:
+Below is a list of invaluable sources about Moravia's Roman Tales—all are in Italian unless otherwise noted: